Ebertfest 22 headliner Gilbert Gottfried dies at 67

 The 67-year-old comedian was scheduled to attend next week's pandemic-postponed film festival, where a documentary about his life and career will be shown.

+"Our hearts go out to Gilbert Gottfried’s wife, Dara, and his family at this time of incredible sorrow," festival organizers said in a statement Tuesday.
+"Ebertfest will commemorate his immense talent and amazing career, and we will announce any revisions in the coming days.
+Today, however, is a time to join together in offering our condolences to the family."

-"Gilbert" is still scheduled to be screened at the Virginia Theatre at 4 p.m. next Thursday.
+"Gilbert" is still scheduled to be screened at the Virginia Theatre at 4 p.m.
+April 21.
 It's among 13 films lined up, with festival organizers on Tuesday adding "The Phantom of the Open" to the schedule.

 "Gilbert" received rave reviews from critics, with the documentary receiving a composite score of 95 percent on Rotten Tomatoes.